VicenteMartiCentelles/CageCavityCalc/README.md

 # CageCavityCalc
-CageCavityCalc is a Python-based tool for calculating the cavity size of molecular cages.
+CageCavityCalc is a Python-based tool for calculating the cavity size of molecular cages available for Windows, MAC, and Linux.
+CageCavityCalc is designed for the rapid calculation of cavity sizes for a wide range of molecular structures and porous systems.
+CageCavityCalc has a PyMol plugin making very easy to compute and visualize the cavity through an automated graphical user interface.
+Additionally, CageCavityCalc can also be used by the command line and as a Python module.
+In addition to computing the cavity size, the hydrophobic and electrostatic potentials of the cavity are computed, providing insights into potential host-guest interactions.

 ## Citation
 If you find CageCavityCalc useful in your research please consider citing the paper: